 The price is great and the machine is perfect.
 For everyday personal or business needs, this desktop is your best bet......
 HAPPY COMPUTING !!!

-Great computer for e-mail and browsing5
+Great computer for e-mail and browsing

 This computer is used for e-mail, browsing the internet and storing pictures.
 It is great for our needs especially at under $400 on our doorstep.
 We didn't need another monitor so why pay for one?
 I had all files and pictures transfered and the computer on-line in about an hour.
 No problems at all.